Application Management

 });

-To save the state of applications registered at runtime, use the SetSaveRestoreStateEndpoint()
+To save the state of apps registered at runtime, use the SetSaveRestoreStateEndpoint()

 method of the InitializeOptions

-class to provide application state when initializing the Glue42 library in your main window:
+class to provide app state when initializing the Glue42 library in your main window:

 var initializeOptions = new InitializeOptions();